• Skip to primary navigation

 For the Shortbread Cookie

-• Cream together butter, sugar, and vanilla in a medium bowl using a hand or stand mixer on medium speed until light and fluffy, about 2 minutes.
-Scrape down the bowl.
+• Add butter, sugar, and vanilla extract to a stand mixer fitted with a paddle attachment.
+Beat on medium speed until light and fluffy, about 2-3 minutes.
+Scrape down the bowl as necessary.

-• Add in flour and salt, then mix on the lowest speed just until all the dry ingredients are incorporated and you have a smooth dough.
-Shape the dough into two equal rectangles, wrap in plastic wrap, and chill in the refrigerator for 60-75 minutes until firm.
+• Add in flour and salt, then mix on low speed just until all the dry ingredients are incorporated and you have a smooth dough.
+Shape the dough into two equal rectangles, wrap in plastic wrap, and chill in the refrigerator for 60-75 minutes until the dough is firm.

 • Remove dough from the refrigerator.
-Generously sprinkle flour on your clean work surface, as well as on each side of the dough.
-Roll out one piece dough to a large 8.5 inch (23 cm) x 11 inch (28 cm) rectangle, ½ inch (1.2 cm) thick.
-You can use a bench scraper to keep the sides of the dough really crisp and straight.
-Print out the letter cookie template of choice.
-Using a sharp knife, cut along the outside of the letter template.
+Generously sprinkle flour on a clean work surface as well as on each side of the dough.
+Roll out one piece of dough into a large 8.5 inch (22 cm) x 11 inch (28 cm) rectangle, about ยฝ inch (1.2 cm) thick.
+Print and cut out your letter cookie template of choice.
+Place the letter template in the middle of the dough, then cut along the outside of the template using a sharp paring knife.
 Remove excess dough.
 Gently place the dough on a baking sheet lined with a silicone baking mat or parchment paper.
-Indent small holes on the top of the dough every couple inches using a fork.
-Repeat process with other piece of dough.
+Repeat with the other piece of dough.

-• Bake cookie for 18-22 minutes, flipping the baking sheet racks halfway through the cooking process, until cookie is lightly golden brown around the edges.
+• Bake cookies for 18-22 minutes, flipping the baking sheets halfway through the cooking process until cookies are lightly golden brown around the edges.
 Allow to completely cool on the baking sheet.

 For the Swiss Meringue Buttercream

-• Prepare a stand mixer bowl and whip attachment that has been wiped down with a little white vinegar on a paper towel to remove any leftover oils.
+• Prepare a stand mixer bowl and whisk attachment by wiping down with some white vinegar on a paper towel.
+This will remove any oils that may be left on the equipment that can ruin the meringue.

-• Fill a medium pot with a couple inches of water, and bring to a gentle simmer over medium low heat.
+• Fill a medium saucepan with a couple of inches of water.
+Place over medium-low heat and bring to a gentle simmer.

-• Hand whisk egg whites and sugar in a heat proof bowl that can sit on top of the pot without touching the water (like a bain marie).
-Heat, stirring constantly, until the mixture reaches 160°F (71°C) on an instant read thermometer.
+• Hand whisk egg whites and sugar in a heat-proof bowl that can sit on top of the saucepan without touching the water (like a bain marie).
+Heat the egg mixture over the simmering water, stirring constantly, until the mixture reaches 160ยฐF (71ยฐC) on an instant-read thermometer.

 • With the mixer running on medium speed, add in one cube of butter at a time, allowing the butter to fully incorporate before adding in another cube.
 Once all the butter has been added, the buttercream should be light and smooth.
-Beat in strawberry jam, salt, and vanilla.
-Scrape down the sides of the bowl to ensure all the butter gets incorporated and allow the mixutre to beat for an additional two minutes on low speed.
-If at any point your buttercream becomes runny or curdled, see troubleshooting steps above.
+Beat in strawberry jam, vanilla extract, and salt.
+Scrape down the sides of the bowl to ensure all the ingredients get incorporated and allow the mixture to beat for an additional two minutes on low speed.
+If at any point your buttercream becomes runny or curdled, see troubleshooting notes below.

 • Deflate the buttercream by hand using a rubber spatula.
-Slowly press the frosting around the side of the mixer bowl.
+Press the buttercream around the side of the mixer bowl.
 Continue until most of the air bubbles have disappeared.
-This helps the frosting pipe smoothly.
+This helps the buttercream pipe smoothly.

-• Prepare your piping bag with a round tip (Wilton 2A).
+• Prepare a piping bag with a round tip (Wilton 2A).
 Push part of the side of the piping bag into the piping tip to ensure nothing leaks out.
-Set the bag inside a tall glass, and pull the remaining top of the piping bag out over the outside of the glass to make pouring the buttercream easy and clean.
-Pour buttercream into the piping bag.
-Set aside.
+Set the bag inside a tall glass, and pull the remaining top of the piping bag out over the outside of the glass to make filling the piping bag easy and clean.
+Pour the buttercream into the piping bag.

 For the Decorations

-• To assemble the cake, place one cookie on your serving tray.
-Pipe a dollop of buttercream in a row along the sides of the cookie until the whole cookie top is covered in buttercream.
-Place second cookie on top of buttercream, and check that everything is even using a ruler.
-Repeat by piping a another layer of buttercream on top of the second cookie.
+• To assemble the cake, place one cookie on the serving tray.
+Pipe dollops of buttercream in a row along the cookie until the whole cookie top is covered in buttercream.
+Place the second cookie on top of the buttercream piped cookie, and check that everything is even using a ruler.
+Repeat by piping another layer of buttercream on top of the second cookie.

-• Decorate the top layer of buttercream with blackberries, blueberries, mint leaves, rasperberries, and strawberries.
+• Decorate the top layer of buttercream with blackberries, blueberries, mint leaves, raspberries, and strawberries.
 Serve immediately or gently cover with plastic wrap and leave at room temperature for up to 8 hours.

 Nutrition